MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/Remove-DlpEdmSchema.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the Remove-DlpEdmSchema cmdlet to remove DLP EDM schemas in the Security & Compliance Center.
+Use the Remove-DlpEdmSchema cmdlet to remove exact data match (EDM) data loss prevention (DLP) schemas from the Security & Compliance Center.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).